x7-labs/git-code-annotate/README.rst

 This will create an file called git-code-annotations.rst in the top directory.
 Given we did not annotate anything yet it  will not contain annotations.

 We use a tool called restview to visualize the annotation in the browser.
 Now it a good time to see how it works for you.
-Run  git-code-annotate --view .
+Run  restview git-code-annotations.rst.
 This will start a webserver that can render rst and opens a browser(or tab) automatically.

 .. code-block:: sh

-        git-code-annotate --view
-        # if this does not work use or any other rst viewer
         restview git-code-annotations.rst

 The reviewer now wants to mark that a vulnerability was found in the parse funtion.
 For that purpose he will edit the vuln.c file, add his rst formatted comments in there.